Using IAP Firmware Update

 Issues a

-dfu.statusrequest to the Notecard and checks themodefield in the response to determine whether: a) a firmware image is being downloaded by the Notecard; b) a firmware image has been downloaded and is ready for installation; or, c) no new firmware is available. -
+dfu.statusrequest to the Notecard and checks themodefield in the response to determine whether a firmware image is being downloaded by the Notecard (downloading), has finished downloading and is ready for installation (ready), failed to download (error), or no new firmware is available (idle).
+Only thereadymode should advance the loop. -

 Once a new firmware binary has been downloaded and any pending network activity completes, issues a